Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 1 hour 40 minutes to 2 hours | 📍 Google Maps | Franklin Park Conservatory Website

-Located in Columbus, this conservatory makes for a great day trip from the Queen City.
+Visiting the Franklin Park Conservatory and Botanical Gardens makes for a great day trip from the Queen City.
+It’s one of the top things to do in Columbus.
 Here, guests can admire more than 400 plant species from all over the world.

 To make the area even more incredible, there are colorful Dale Chihuly glass sculptures surrounding the plants.
 In 1974, this landmark was listed on the National Register of Historic Places.